donnyyou/torchcv/datasets/gan/README.md

 train or val dir {
     imageA: contains the A images for train or val.
-    imageB: contains the B images for train or val. labelA.json: contains the A json files for train or val. labelB.json: contains the B json files for train or val.
+    imageB: contains the B images for train or val. labelA.json: contains the A json files for train or val.(optional) labelB.json: contains the B json files for train or val.(optional) }
-}
 ```